anviettrung/anviettrung.github.io/_posts/2018-06-11-blog-guide.md

 <!--excerpt.start-->
 <!--excerpt.end-->
 ## Add excerpt to post
-Automation: 25 first words in post (include words in header, so careful)
+Automation: 25 first words in post (include words in header, so careful).
+You can change number of words by setting the FrontMatter variable
+`truncate_words`.

-By hand (Recommended): Let excerpt is in  and `<!--excerpt.start-->` and `<!--excerpt.end-->`
+By hand (Recommended): Let excerpt is in `<!--excerpt.start-->` and `<!--excerpt.end-->`

 Solution source: [Detail][How to add excerpt]